 9. Agreements with Subcontractors.
 Business Associate shall enter into a Business Associate Agreement with any Subcontractor to whom it provides PHI to require compliance with HIPAA and to ensure Business Associate and Subcontractor comply with the terms and conditions of this Agreement.
 Business Associate must enter into such written agreement before any Use by or Disclosure of PHI to such Subcontractor.
-The written agreement must identify Covered Entity as a direct and intended third party beneficiary with the right to enforce any breach of the agreement it enters into with a Subcontractor to Covered Entity upon request.
+The written agreement must identify Covered Entity as a direct and intended third party beneficiary with the right to enforce any breach of the agreement concerning the Use or Disclosure of PHI.
+Business Associate shall provide a copy of the written agreement it enters into with a Subcontractor to Covered Entity upon request.
 Business Associate may not make any Disclosure of PHI to any Subcontractor without prior written consent of Covered Entity.